Circle of Hope Girls Ranch: Closure and aftermath

 "At least 24" students were removed by local child protective services in August 2020 as part of an investigation involving several state agencies, including the Cedar County Sheriff's Department.
 In September 2020, Boyd Householder stated to the Kansas City Star that the ranch was "closed for good" and also stated that he and his wife Stephanie were going to try and "vindicate themselves".
 The properties that were part of the ranch were put up for sale the same month.

 The Householders have denied ever abusing a student.
 They have stated that the allegations against them are false and that they were created by former residents "whose lives didn't turn out the way they wanted after they left the ranch".
-The Householders' attorney, Jay Kirksey, stated to the Cedar County Republican that the allegations were from "young women who have troubled pasts, who have biases [and] prejudices [and] who have no credibility".
+The Householders' attorney characterized the allegations as being from "young women who have troubled pasts, who have biases [and] prejudices [and] who have no credibility".

 In 2021, representatives Rudy Veit and Keri Ingle introduced Missouri House bills 557 and 560, which requires private faith-based facilities and schools to have basic oversight.
-The bill also requires employees to have background checks, regular inspections for health and safety, and requires schools to notify authorities that it is operating in the state.
-Testimony about the bill was heard in February and April 2021.
-Among the speakers were former residents of the ranch.
-The bill passed unanimously in the House and in the Missouri Senate.
+The bill also requires employees to have background checks and regular inspections for health and safety, and requires schools to notify authorities that it is operating in the state.
+Among the speakers who testified about the bill during its consideration were former residents of the ranch.
+The bill passed unanimously in the House and in the Senate.

 In February 2021, the ranch was covered on the Dateline NBC episode "Broken Circle".

+The ranch was also a subject of the 2023 docuseries Let Us Prey: A Ministry of Scandals, which documented accounts of abuse in the Independent Fundamental Baptist movement.